Nissemanen/frukt/README.md

 print(matches) #output: []
 ```
 ### Integer
-An `int` is a 32 bit signed value.
+An `int` is a 32 bit signed number.
 What that means is that it can store a whole number with the range from `-2^31` to `2^31`, that makes a range that is 4 294 967 296 large, that is 2 147 483 648 to -2 147 483 648.
 Integers are used when you want to store any size whole number.
 ### Float
-A `float` is a Floating point value using the IEEE-754 standard.
+A `float` is a 32 bit signed floating point number using the IEEE-754 standard.
 Float is short for "Floating point value".
 Unlike a integer (`int`), a float can have decimals, this is due to it storing numbers with a binary exponent.
 What that means is that you can store numbers with decimals via using a negative exponent (example: `2.53e-2 = 0.0253`).
 Floats are used when a number needs decimal precision
 ### Long
 A `long` is a 64 bit signed value.
 This means it can store numbers on a range from `-2^31` to `2^31`.